 A Brief Analysis of Dave Chappelle’s ‘Unforgiven’ Video

-Comedian Dave Chappelle has been on an adamant crusade to get rid of the Comedy Central show that arguably put him on the map – ‘Chappelle’s Show’ – and his latest work, an 18 minute video titled ‘Unforgiven’, is his latest attempt to set the record straight.
+Comedian Dave Chappelle has been on an adamant crusade to get rid of the Comedy Central show that arguably put him on the map – ‘Chappelle’s Show’ – and his latest work, an 18-minute video titled ‘Unforgiven’, is his latest attempt to set the record straight.

 Although things fell through with Comedy Central, Chappelle found a new home with the streaming giant Netflix, which to date he has released 5 specials on and doesn’t appear to be slowing down anytime soon.
 But in November, Netflix began streaming Chappelle’s Show, much to Dave’s dismay.
 After privately speaking with the company, only after streaming the show for less than a month, Chappelle was able to convince Netflix to pull the show from streaming.
-Less then a month later, Chappelle had a talk with streaming service HBO Max who also agreed to pull the show.
+Less than a month later, Chappelle had a talk with streaming service HBO Max who also agreed to pull the show.

 So, what exactly is Dave’s endgame here?
 Does he plan to bury the show, attempting to make it so it never happened?
 Well, not necessarily.
-‘Unforgiven’ gives some insight into what exactly he thinks the fate of Chappelle’s Show should look like, a like a true David and Goliath story come to life, he’s got quite an uphill battle ahead of him.
+‘Unforgiven’ gives some insight into what exactly he thinks the fate of Chappelle’s Show should look like, like a true David and Goliath story come to life, he’s got quite an uphill battle ahead of him.

 The Greatest Storyteller of All Time

-Within the past few years, Chappelle’s stand up has gotten so much more polished, insightful, existential and deep.
-But above all he has become something of a master story teller.
+Within the past few years, Chappelle’s stand-up has gotten so much more polished, insightful, existential, and deep.
+But above all, he has become something of a master storyteller.
 And it is through that storytelling that he is able to bring audiences around to his way of thinking and perceiving the world.
 His retelling of the story of Emmett Till from his special ‘Equanimity’ was one of the first times this new talent truly set in for me.
 Although it was a story I’ve heard plenty of times growing up as a young black kid, it was someone more chilling the way he told it, so much so that it was as if I heard it for the first time.

 This bold storytelling comes into play in ‘Unforgiven’.
-He uses a few personal tales to help justify his overall point, which is that while Comedy Central wasn’t doing anything wrong by making beau coup money from “his” show that was contractually theirs, it doesn’t exactly make it right.
+He uses a few personal tales to help justify his overall point, which is that while Comedy Central wasn’t doing anything wrong by making beaucoup money from “his” show that was contractually theirs, it doesn’t exactly make it right.